LesliTech/Lesli/lib/vue3/lesli/components/button/docs.md

 # Buttons

-lesli-button provides a wrapper around standard buttons, allowin manipulate the state of the button and the ability to use different icon families like material icons and remixicons.
+lesli-button provides a wrapper around standard buttons, allowin manipulate the state of the button and the ability to use icon family like material icons.

 You can build action buttons and vue router links.

+By default the button is outlined

 ## Props and emited functions
-**:label**
-(String) Text of the button

 **:to**
 (Object) Lesli URL instance